byzer-org/byzer-lang/README.md

 # StreamingPro

-This document is for StreamingPro developers.
-User's manual is now on its way.

-## Introduction

 StreamingPro is not a complete application, but rather a code library and API that can easily be used to build your streaming application which may run on Spark Streaming.